zavocc/JakeyBot/README.md

 - OpenJDK 17 with ffmpeg \
     Needed for voice commands (wavelink/lavalink)

+There may be other dependencies needed for some operations such as tools.
+Please see [TOOLS.md](./docs/TOOLS.md) for rationale.

 ### Installation
 Once you activated your enviornment and has pip ready, you can run
 ```